prototypefund/Digital_Bargeld-docs/core/api-merchant.rst

   :query order_id: order id that should be used for the payment
   :query session_id: *Optional*.
 Session ID that the payment must be bound to.
 If not specified, the payment is not session-bound.
+  :query timeout: *Optional*.
+Timeout in seconds to wait for a payment if the answer would otherwise be negative (long polling).

   **Response:**